NextEra Energy, Inc. (NEE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2009 Name change to NextEra Energy, Inc. Reflected the company's broader focus on clean energy and sustainable solutions beyond traditional power generation.
+2009 FPL Group rebranded as NextEra Energy, Inc. Reflected the company's broader, national focus on clean energy and sustainable solutions, moving beyond its Florida-centric identity.

 NextEra Energy, Inc. (NEE) Ownership Structure